Why Maintain RV Black & Grey Waste Tanks

 A lot of folks use this treatment when de-winterizing and winterizing their RVs and trailers because it’s so good a cleaning waste and holding tanks.

 See Also: Best RV Sewer Hose Kits Reviewed & Rated

 It’s odor-free, formaldehyde-free, biodegradable (septic system safe), environmentally friendly, and can be used in your grey tank.

 It comes in powder form and all it takes is one scoop per 40 gallons of black or grey tank waste.
 Most black tanks are around 45 gallons so that’s only one scoop between RV dump trips.

-It’s not quite as powerful as the Happy Campers Treatment but it’s affordable and a good choice for those who camp in RV parks and campgrounds with full hookups and dump their RVs or trailers weekly.
+It’s not quite as powerful as the Happy Campers Treatment but it’s a fantastic basic option and a good choice for those who camp in RV parks and campgrounds with full hookups and dump their RVs or trailers weekly.

 It’s septic-safe, 100% biodegradable, and non-staining.